 The key to exercising safely during pregnancy is to pay attention to your body.
 Overexertion is very dangerous for fetuses, so if a pregnant woman feels any kind of fatigue, she should immediately stop.
 Doctors recommend paying attention to your breathing to gauge your level of fatigue.
 If you cannot perform your exercise and speak comfortably at the same time, your workout is too intense for pregnancy.

-How to Have a Fit Pregnancy
+This post is part of the series: How to Have a Fit Pregnancy

 - How to Have a Fit Pregnancy: What to Do Before Starting Pregnancy Exercises